rilianx/Research/recommender_system/README.md

 **Model-based collaborative filtering** first builds a model of user ratings only.
 To do this, it uses several machine learning techniques, such as clustering, rule-based and Bayesian network approaches.
 Each of the machine learning techniques uses its own approach.
 The clustering model formulates collaborative filtering as a classification problem, while the Bayesian network model treats it as a probabilistic model and the rule-based model as an association-rule model.
 The model-based collaborative filtering algorithms are also called item-based collaborative filtering algorithms.

 Next to collaborative filtering, one is also able to build recommender systems by using the content of items, and a profile matched to items.
-This approach is called contentbased filtering.
-Lops et al. (2011) [6] stated that the recommendation process of a content-based recommender system basically consists of matching the attributes of a user profile against the attributes of a content object.
+This approach is called **content-based filtering**.
+Lops et al. (2011) [6] stated that the recommendation process of a content-based recommender system basically consists of *matching the attributes of a user profile against the attributes of a content object*.
 The outcome of this process is just the level of the user’s interest in an object.
 It is crucial for a content-based model that the user profile is accurate.

 Algoritmo (idea)
 ---